 IADB – Inter American Development Bank

 With few exceptions, Caribbean countries are net energy importers and therefore highly dependent upon fuel imports.
 Recent trends in fuel and natural gas prices have increased the energy cost base for energy importing Caribbean countries, which in turn has affected their economies.
 Water and sanitation utilities are faced with the increasing demand of a growing population.
 Moreover, most utilities suffer from a number of interrelated institutional and physical weaknesses, including dilapidated physical infrastructure, high water loss, and low levels of energy efficiency.
-With its Sustainable Energy and Climate Change Initiative (SECCI) and its Water and Sanitation Initiative (WSI), the IDB recognized the need to support these countries in their assessment and implementation of energy initiatives for water and sanitation companies.

 As part of this effort, the IDB launched a consultancy to improve supply-side energy efficiency (EE) and reduce energy costs for the water and sanitation sector in the Caribbean.
 Econoler and Alliance To Save Energy have conducted a study to provide the major water and sanitation companies of the Country Department Caribbean (CCB) Country Group with an action plan to increase EE, develop a general methodology to help these companies assess the efficiency of their installations, and identify the most suitable technologies and best practices available as a referral tool.